 We will use our electronic messaging system to call, email, and text families about the change in the school schedule.

 Our goal is to reach as many families as possible as soon as possible.
-We call all phones listed for parents and guardians of our students to ensure we reach someone in each household.
-While it may seem redundant to call your home, cell and work numbers, we must make sure parents who work varying shifts receive this important information.
+We call all phones listed for parents/caregivers of our students to ensure we reach someone in each household.
+While it may seem redundant to call your home, cell and work numbers, we must make sure parents/caregivers who work varying shifts receive this important information.
 We also cannot just send it via email or text as we may not reach all families.
-Thank you for understanding!